awsdocs/amazon-workdocs-user-guide/doc_source/search.md

 # Searching files and folders<a name="search"></a>

 Amazon WorkDocs smart search searches for search terms in all files and folders that you have permissions for\.
-By default, it searches for terms in file and folder names, metadata, comments, labels, user names, and file owners\.
+By default, it searches file and folder names, metadata, comments, labels, user names, and file owners\.
 It also searches content within text\-searchable files, such as Word, Excel, PowerPoint, PDF, `.txt`, JavaScript, and other code files\.
 Choose the **Advanced** search option to view and select available search filters\.

 **To use Amazon WorkDocs smart search**